Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Step 4: Reach Camp 13

-Progress goal: reach Camp 13 around the early timeline while preserving bigger speedups.
+Progress goal: reach Camp 13 while preserving your bigger speedups.

 Step 5: Reach Camp 16